gmarzot/aiomoqt-python/README.md

 # aiomoqt - Media over QUIC Transport (MoQT)

-`aiomoqt` is an implementaion of the MoQT protocol, based on `asyncio` and `aioquic`.
+`aiomoqt` is an implementaion of the MoQT protocol, based on `asyncio` and `qh3`.

 ## Overview

 This package implements the [MoQT Specification](https://moq-wg.github.io/moq-transport/draft-ietf-moq-transport.html) (currently **draft-10**).
 It is desinged for general use as an MoQT client and server library, supporting both 'publish' and 'subscribe' roles.

-The architecture follows the [asyncio.Protocol](https://pypi.org/project/asyncio/) design pattern, and extends the [aioquic QuicConnectionProtocol](https://pypi.org/project/aioquic/) protocol.
+The architecture follows the [asyncio.Protocol](https://pypi.org/project/asyncio/) design pattern, and extends the [qh3 QuicConnectionProtocol](https://pypi.org/project/qh3/) protocol.

 ### Featurtes